bryanwb/chef-collectd/README.md

 # USAGE #

-Three main recipes are provided:
+###collectd::default###

-* `collectd::default` - Installs the collectd daemon
+This recipe installs the collectd daemon.

+###collectd::client###
-* `collectd::client` - Install collectd and configure it to send data to a server.
+This recipe installs collectd and configures it to send data to a server.
+This recipe uses search to find the collectd server.

+###collectd::server###
-* `collectd::server` - Install collectd and configure it to recieve data from clients.
+This recipe installs collectd and configures it to recieve data from clients.

-The client recipe will use the search index to automatically locate the server hosts, so no manual configuration is required.
+###collectd::base_plugins###
+This recipe enables all plugins listed in node['collectd']['base_plugins'].
+This defaults to cpu, interface, load, memory, network, df, and disk.

+###collectd::graphite###
+This recipe enables the write_graphite plugin.
+There are several graphite specific attributes listed above in the full list of attributes.
+You'll most likely need to modify these to get the desired graphite output.

+###collectd::syslog###
+This recipe enables the syslog plugin and logs at the logging level defined in node['collectd']['syslog']['log_level']

+###collectd::apache2###
+This recipe enables the apache2 plugin polling mod_status data from http://localhost/server-status?auto

+###collectd::nginx###
+This recipe enables the ngninx plugin polling mod_status data from http://127.0.0.1/nginx_status

+###collectd::sensors###
+This recipe enables the sensors plugin.
+This recipe will perform no actions on virtualized systems or systems running in EC2

+###collectd::haproxy###
+This recipe enables the haproxy plugin and polls from the stats socket file defined at node['collectd']['haproxy']['stats_socket'].
+This plugin requires that collectd have been compiled with python support.

+###collectd::memcached###
+This recipe enables the memcached plugin and polls data from the memcached instance on port 11211 of the loca system

 ## Defines ##